-This terminal can emulate a number of ASCII and ANSI terminals, including IBM 3151, PC-Term and SCOTM Console.
-The keyboards supported by the terminal are the EPC 101-key and EPC 102-key.
+This terminal features a small footprint logic controller and monitor that can emulate a number of ASCII and ANSI terminals, including IBM 3151, PC-Tem and SCOTM Console.
+The keyboards supported by the terminal are the 101-key extended PC (EPC), 106 key PC+, and the ANSI keyboards.
 The dual host capability of the terminal allows you to run two different applications simultaneously.
-A Setup option is available to view each "session" on the screen in a split or full screen display.
+A Setup option is available to view each 'session" n the screen in a split or full screen display.

 Clock, calendar, calculator, ASCII chart, and diagnostic desk accessories are provided.
-Another feature is the selectable overscan border which can provide bezel-to-bezel video.
+Another feature is the selectable overscan border which can provide bezel to bezel video.